WGLab/phenolyzer/README.md

 cd phenolyzer
 ```

+Put your own addon databases into lib/compiled_database.
+For details of how to use your own Addon databases, please refer to [FAQ](http://phenolyzer.usc.edu/FAQ.php#collapse-14)

 ## Pre-requisites
 - Download the databases for CNV annotation (No need to do this for other functions)
 ```